AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - Did a Classroom Final Exam again, fixed some of the answers, but Erajan might still be wrong.
 - Found a memo on Treasure Trove saying that there is a secret in The Den, it's probably a lie.
 	- I tested waiting in the Den until 1:30 and nothing happened.
+	- If the previous memo was true, then there is actually something in The Den
 - Tried waiting in Room 46 until 3:00 and nothing happened too.
 - My stars count got reduced to 146 because I was redrafting for the last Classroom for the last Memo note.
 - I got the names of the books in the Secret Passage